johnwalicki/ieam-speedtest-mqtt/README.md

 ###

 Begin by editing the variables at the top of the Makefile as desired.
-If you plan to push it to a Docker registery, make sure you give your docker ID.
-You may also want to create unique names for your **service** and **pattern** (necessary if you are sharing a tenancy with other users and you are all publishing this service).
+If you plan to push it to a Docker registry, make sure you give your docker ID.
+You may also want to create unique names for your **service** and **pattern** (necessary if you are running a multi-tentant IEAM instance with other users and you are all publishing this service).

 To play with this outside of Open Horizon: